mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 cd /path/to/your/working/directory

 cp <file_path> <destination>
-cp <file_path> <destination>

 ```
 And now we have them in our own working directory.
-These are five different files that have all been aligned to the same genome assembly (hg38p.14).
+These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.

 Great, we have these aligned files but we can't see anything.
 Let's generate something we can see.
 We can visualize read alignment using $$\textnormal{\color{gold}bigWig}$$ tracks. $$\textnormal{\color{gold}BigWig}$$ is a type of compressed, indexed, binary format used to efficiently store and visualize genome-wide signal data, like read coverage or signal intensity, in genome browsers.
 It's useful because it allows a browser to call to parts of the file at a time rather than loading the very large dataset across the entire genome.
 So let's generate some $$\textnormal{\color{gold}bigWig}$$ tracks for our files.